You’re going to a backcountry ski hut! Yay! Untracked pow, great friends, cozy nights. Here’s a packing list to help you prepare for the adventure.

 - Wool Socks – sacred socks for sleeping in

 - Towel for the sauna.
-(And maybe a bathing suit if you are shy)
+(And maybe a bathing suit if you are shy).
+One of our Babes rocks a pack towel robe that looks amazing for walking from the lodge to the sauna.

 - Snow Boots for walking to the outhouse, sauna, and checking out the views in the evening.
 You can also skip the snow boots and tromp around in your ski boot shells if you’re packing light.
 Some huts provide snow boots, too.